vidstack/player/apps/site/pages/docs/player/[lib]/[2]components/[3]ui/[9]fullscreen-button/index.md

 {% code_snippet name="fullscreen-target" /%}

 {% callout type="warning" %}
-By setting `fullscreen-target` to `provider`, the controller will only request fullscreen on the media provider element, meaning your custom UI will _not_ be displayed when in fullscreen.
+By setting `target` to `provider`, the controller will only request fullscreen on the media provider element, meaning your custom UI will _not_ be displayed when in fullscreen.
 {% /callout %}